 (iii) Procedures for discovering vulnerabilities

-(c) Demonstration of how the procedures are implemented.
+(d) Demonstration of how the procedures are implemented.

 X. Paragraph 7.2.2.5.

 "7.2.2.5.
 The vehicle manufacturer shall be required to demonstrate how their Cyber Security Management System will manage dependencies that may exist with contracted suppliers, service providers or manufacturer’s sub-organizations in regards of the requirements of paragraph 7.2.2.2."